masagrator/FPSLocker-Warehouse/Methodology/CAPTAIN TSUBASA RISE OF NEW CHAMPIONS/README.md

 > Details

-Plugin alone can set FPS above 30, but game is using double buffer, so for anything above 30 FPS game jumps between 30<->60 FPS. nvnWindowBuilderSetTexture value is not hardcoded, though changing it in functions originally setting this value causes segfault anyway.
+Plugin alone can set FPS above 30, but game is using double buffer, so for anything above 30 FPS game jumps between 30<->60 FPS. nvnWindowBuilderSetTexture value is not hardcoded, but changing it to use triple buffering results in glitched output, so it seems game is coded to take advantage of double buffer.